dahak-metagenomics/dahak/docs/quickstart.md

 We add two flags to the Snakemake command: `-n` and `-p`.

-`-n` does a *dry-run*, meaning Snakemake will print out what tasks it is going to run, but will not acutally run them.
+`-n` does a *dry-run*, meaning Snakemake will print out what tasks it is going to run, but will not actually run them.

 `-p` tells Snakemake to print the shell commands that it will run for each workflow step.
 This is useful for understanding what Snakemake is doing